A Georgia State Patrol captain will be the next leader of Georgia’s emergency management agency, Gov. Brian Kemp announced Tuesday morning.

-Georgia Emergency Management and Homeland Security Agency Director Homer Bryson is retiring.
-(ALYSSA POINTER / ALYSSA.POINTER@AJC.COM)
+Chris Stallings was named the new Georgia Emergency Management and Homeland Security Agency director and will succeed Homer Bryson, who is retiring.

 Bryson, who is retiring after holding the position since Dec.
 1, 2016, said Tuesday he planned to retire several years ago.
 But his plans changed with Kemp became the governor.
 His role as GEMA director was a highlight of his career.

 “It really gave me the opportunity to do what I love,” Bryson said.

 Bryson, appointed by former Gov. Nathan Deal, is the former commissioner of the Department of Corrections, and his public safety career spans 37 years.
 Prior to that, Bryson was with the Department of Natural Resources.
 Bryson’s path of service began when he was 15 and worked as a state wildlife officer near his hometown of Waycross, he told The Atlanta Journal-Constitution in 2016.